marciof/Eon/specification/specification.md

 ## Function

 An immutable sequence composed of a function followed by zero or more values, the arguments.
-It extends the list prototype.
+It extends the [list](#list) prototype.

-Calling a function creates a new scope using the function call list with deferred arguments, prototypically inherited from the previous scope, and then evaluates it in this new scope returning the result.
+Calling a function creates a new [scope](#scope) using the [deferred](#defer) function call list, [prototypically](#prototype) inherited from the previous scope, and then evaluates it in this new scope returning the result.

 Arguments in a function call are specified positionally or via keyword parameters.